-Dr Gorazd Andrejč is a philosopher and theologian.
-His main academic interests are religious language, the variety of belief-attitudes, felt experience, liberal theology (esp.
-Christian); interreligious and religious-secular relations (esp. in Slovenia, Bosnia-Herzegovina, Croatia, but also in the rest of Europe), communication and modes of interreligious disagreement; and the thought of Friedrich Schleiermacher, Paul Tillich, and Ludwig Wittgenstein, and contemporary (re)interpretations of these thinkers.
+Dr Gorazd Andrejč is a philosopher and (occasionally) a theologian.
+His main academic interests in philosophy are religious language, language and experience, Wittgenstein, Pragmatism, taxonomy and phenomenology of belief-attitudes, religion and democracy, phenomenology and theology of felt experience, disagrement (esp. moral and religious), science and religion.
+In theology: Comparative Theology, contemporary Liberal Theology (esp.
+Christian), Friedrich Schleiermacher, Paul Tillich, interreligious and religious-secular relations/ communication (both theoretically and 'applied', esp. in Solvenia, Bosnia-Herzegovina, Croatia and beyond).
 He is a University of Cambridge graduate, having completed the MSt in the Study of Jewish-Christian Relations at the Woolf Institute and St Edmund's College.
-In 2013 he completed his PhD entitled From Existential Feelings to Belief in God at the University of Exeter.
+In 2013, he completed his PhD entitled From Existential Feelings to Belief in God at the University of Exeter.

 As an Affiliated Lecturer, Gorazd teaches two online courses at the Woolf Institute: Interreligious Understanding Today

 and Jews, Christians and Muslims in Europe: Modern Challenges.

 2018: (As main editor; co-editor Daniel Weiss) Interpreting Interreligious Relations with Wittgenstein, Leiden: Brill.